STAR - Student Action for Refugees

 What is STAR?

-In a nutshell - STAR is a student network, running in 38 universities spread across the whole of the UK, whose aim is to try and improve the lives of refugees and asylum seekers seeking a safer home here in the UK.
+In a nutshell - STAR is a student network, running in over 50 universities spread across the whole of the UK, whose aim is to try and improve the lives of refugees and asylum seekers seeking a safer home here in the UK.
 We try to do this in a number of ways - by challenging preconceptions of refugees and asylum seekers, campaigning and volunteering.

-But what do we do here in Cardiff?
+What do we do here in Cardiff?

 Weekly English Conversation club